metosin/compojure-api/README.md

 ## Routes

 You can use [vanilla Compojure routes](https://github.com/weavejester/compojure/wiki) or their enhanced versions from `compojure.api.core`.
-Enhanced versions have `*` in their name (`GET*`, `POST*`, `defroutes*` etc.) so that they don't get mixed up with the originals.
+Enhanced versions have `*` in their name (`GET*`, `POST*`, `context*`, `defroutes*` etc.) so that they don't get mixed up with the originals.
 Enhanced version can be used exactly as their ancestors but have also new behavior, more on that later.

 Namespace `compojure.api.sweet` is a public entry point for all routing - importing Vars from `compojure.api.core`, `compojure.api.swagger` and `compojure.core`.